Table of Contents

 Surprise compliance incidents reveal fundamental monitoring failures.
 Someone should have seen that content before customers or regulators did.
 The organization lacks systems to proactively catch problems.

 These surprises carry high costs beyond the immediate incident.
 Legal fees, regulatory fines, and reputation damage add up quickly.
 Prevention through monitoring costs far less than reactive crisis management.
-In fact, a single unauthorized post can damage a brand overnight if the right safeguards are not in place.
+In fact, unauthorized posts can damage a brand overnight if the right safeguards are not in place.

 4. Local Success Stories Never Reach Corporate